Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/language/data_structures.md

 # Data Structures

-Variables hold single values, but sometimes you want a collection of values
+Variables hold single values, but sometimes you want a collection of values.
+This isn't crucial information to know, so feel free to skim or skip.

 [Official docs](https://docs2.yoyogames.com/source/_build/3_scripting/4_gml_reference/data_structures/index.html)
 including more specialized data structures.